Seed-to-Sale Versus Track-and-Trace… What’s the difference?

 On the other hand, “Traceability,” sometimes referred to as “Track-and-Trace,” or “T&T,” is the continued tracking of a product through its development, production, supply chain, and sale.

-Traceability software is built to track and manage legal product information and reporting throughout a given supply chain.
+Traceability software is built to track legal product information and reporting throughout a given supply chain.

 What’s the Difference Between Seed-to-Sale And Track-&-Trace?

 Traceability/Track-and-trace is the continued tracking of a product through its seed-to-sale cycle.
 This only includes the tracking, tracing, and reporting of plants and products, with no further services or features.

 Because unfortunately, regulatory track-and-trace platforms are not business management systems, and only offer superficial visibility into the supply chain.
 Typically these systems do not go beyond the “who, what, when, where, and why” dimensions of traceability.

 This means that these reporting systems come with natural limitations and gaps in services.
 These gaps ultimately keep them from being useful to individual business operators.
 Because in the end, these platforms are built to serve cannabis regulators and state agencies, not the businesses who are required to use them.